MooersLab/BerlinEmacsAugust2022/README.md

 ## Recommended videos on LaTeX

-- [LaTeX playlist](https://www.youtube.com/watch?v=Jp0lPj2-DQA&list=PLHXZ9OQGMqxcWWkx2DMnQmj5os2X5ZR73) A series of high-energy presentations about LaTeX by the mathematician Dr. Trefor Bazett.
+- [LaTeX playlist](https://www.youtube.com/watch?v=Jp0lPj2-DQA&list=PLHXZ9OQGMqxcWWkx2DMnQmj5os2X5ZR73) A series of seven high-energy presentations about LaTeX by the mathematician Dr. Trefor Bazett.
 He was commissioned by Overleaf to make these videos.
 He does a great job.
-I learned about some great packages in his video "My favorite packages ...", and I have been using LaTeX for almost a decade!
+I learned about some new packages in his video "My favorite packages ...", and I have been using LaTeX for almost a decade!